Chain Guardians 24 Hour Volume Reaches $2.31 Million (CGG)

-Chain Guardians (CGG) traded flat against the dollar during the 24-hour period ending at 11:00 AM E.T. on April 1st.
-During the last week, Chain Guardians has traded flat against the dollar.
-One Chain Guardians coin can currently be bought for about $1.37 or 0.00002309 BTC on major exchanges.
-Chain Guardians has a total market capitalization of $48.38 million and $2.31 million worth of Chain Guardians was traded on exchanges in the last day.
+Chain Guardians (CGG) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM Eastern on April 2nd.
+During the last week, Chain Guardians has traded flat against the U.S. dollar.
+One Chain Guardians coin can currently be purchased for $1.37 or 0.00002309 BTC on cryptocurrency exchanges.
+Chain Guardians has a market cap of $48.38 million and $2.31 million worth of Chain Guardians was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.